-In the event of an emergency situation where a failure of the controller occurs, a manual emergency mode function can be used to operate the unit.
-However, the unit must be manually cycled ON and OFF using the unit 460/380V main circuit breaker.
-This is because manual control disconnects both the controller and Unit On/Off switch from the main relay board.
+In the event of an emergency situation where a fatal failure of the controller occurs, a manual emergency mode function can be used to operate the unit.
 Manual control offers a selection of six operating positions:

-- Position 1: Cool 1: Continuous cooling with condenser fan operation and high speed evaporator fan operation. - Position 2: Cool 2: Continuous cooling with condenser fan operation, high speed evaporator fan operation and continuous liquid injection. - Position 3: Not in Use - Position 4: Not in Use - Position 5: Defrost: Heaters are activated (evaporator fans off). - Position 6: Heat: Evaporator fans operate at high speed to introduce fan motor heat only into the container (no electric heater operation).
+- Position 1: Cool 1: Continuous cooling with condenser fan operation and high speed evaporator fan operation. - Position 2: Cool 2: Continuous cooling with condenser fan operation, high speed evaporator fan operation and continuous liquid injection. - Position 3: Not Used (Moduload Units Only) - Position 4: Not Used (Moduload Units Only) - Position 5: Defrost: Heaters are activated (evaporator fans off). - Position 6: Heat: Evaporator fans operate at high speed to introduce fan motor heat only into the container (no electric heater operation).

-CAUTION: The unit must be cycled ON and OFF manually to maintain the desired temperature.
-Use the 460/380V main circuit breaker to start and stop the unit.
+CAUTION: The unit must be cycled manually to maintain the desired temperature.
 Monitor container temperature with an external thermometer.